gl-inet/docs4.x/docs/faq/build_up_an_intranet.md

 # Build up an Intranet with GL.iNet Routers

-You can build up an intranet with GL for various purpose.
+You can build up an intranet with GL.iNet for various purpose.
 For examples, connecting stage devices for outdoor shows, extend the distance of control for a drone, setup an office intranet...

 ## Topology